Abriendo Mentes FAQ

 How much does it cost to volunteer with Abriendo Mentes?

 Volunteering with Abriendo Mentes is and always will be free.
-There are no direct costs to volunteers.
-Volunteers are only expected to pay for their personal expenses (food, housing, travel, etc…).
+There are no direct program costs to volunteers.
+Volunteers are expected to pay for their personal expenses (food, housing, travel, etc…).
 We estimate that most volunteers spend approximately $500-$600 USD per month on living expenses.
 Read more about the cost of living in Potrero here.

 Is there financial aid available?